Territory: Is the Netflix Show Based on a True Story?

 With family drama and a power struggle making up the instrumental cornerstones of ‘Territory,’ the show presents a fascinating take on mundane entertainment.
 Nevertheless, despite the realism of the story’s premise, the show isn’t directly based on any real-life events.
 Still, it manages to sport a connection to reality through its central, all-encompassing element, the Marianne Station.
 While the Lawson family’s cattle station—the largest in the world—is fictitious, it possesses inspiration from the real-life Anna Creek Station of South Australia.
 The latter is the actual real-life largest working cattle station in the world and was subject to a shift in ownership in the mid-2010s.

 Nevertheless, unlike the on-screen cattle ranch, Anna Creek’s sale invited much more official intervention.
-In comparison, Marianne Station boasts infinitely more amounts of family drama, business rivalry, and interpersonal antics.
+In comparison, Marianne Station boasts infinitely more family drama, business rivalry, and interpersonal antics.
 Therefore, Anna Creek’s influence over the show seems to remain confined in terms of its existence as the largest cattle ranch—which is bigger than the country of Slovenia.
 Apart from the same, the actual station offers little to no inspiration to Marianne Station and its narrative complications.
 Ultimately, even though the show sports some connection to reality, the bulk of its storyline and characters remain a work of fiction.

 Territory Showcases the Authenticity of the Australian Landscape

 Apart from the connection between ‘Territory’ and the Anna Creek Station, the show mines most of its relation to reality through its narrative and visual themes.
 Since the story focuses on a family-centric drama, it offers up a world of relatability through interpersonal dynamics that at once imbues the show with authenticity and entertainment.
-Recently, shows with similar formulas, such as ‘Succession’ and ‘Yellowstone,’ have seen significant success in culture.
+Recently, shows with similar formulas, such as ‘Succession’ and ‘Yellowstone,’ have seen significant success in pop culture.
 Naturally, the same has led people to draw comparisons and parallels between the shows, especially ‘Yellowstone,’ another land-conflict-driven drama.
 However, while these comparisons stand, ‘Territory’ undeniably distinguishes itself from its contemporaries through its focus on Australian landscape and culture.

 In a conversation about the same with 9Honey, Philippa Northeast shared her thoughts and said, “The Australian cattle industry is of its own, and we represent that on such an epic scale on screen so that it would be hard to make (a) direct comparison to America because it’s just not that industry here.”
 Likewise, her co-star, Sam Corlett, shared the same sentiment, establishing that the “unapologetically Australian” aspects of ‘Territory’ sets it apart from other similar stories.
 The same shines through in narrative elements throughout the story as the Lawsons and their adversaries face their inter-conflict as well as the dangers that the remote region freely offers.

 On the other hand, the show’s equipment of Australia’s natural beauty and scenery further adds to the story’s sense of realism.
 Yet, the show doesn’t simply utilize nature for its vistas.
 Instead, it also presents an authentic depiction of life in the cattle stations—an element that mirrors the realities of the location’s local population, many of whom appear as extras in the show.
 As such, through a story about a land conflict, the show gets to present a realistic depiction of the Australian cattle industry and its various mechanisms.
 Still, ultimately, with little real-life inspiration behind the central characters, the story becomes confined to the realm of fictionality.

 Read More: Where is Netflix’s Territory Filmed?